Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 • Stretch and fold the dough on a damp surface (spritz with water) using a damp bench scraper and damp hands.
 Use your hands to pull up one side and fold it halfway over to the opposite side.
 Pat it down lightly.
 Working your way around the dough, go to the next side, pull it up with both hands, and fold it halfway to the opposite side.
 Continue until you have worked your way around to where you started.
 Use the bench knife to help roll it over until you see a smooth surface on top.
 Cover and let rest for 15-30 minutes This technique builds strength so your bread won’t spread out like a pancake when you bake it.

-• Repeat the above exercise with the dough at least two more times so that you have done three “stretch and fold” sessions.
+• Repeat the above exercise with the dough at least two more times with a 30- minute rest period after each “stretch and fold” session.

 • Shape the dough into a smooth ball with the smooth side up.
 Place into an oiled bowl or a 1½-quart clear casserole dish.
 Cover.